 We've got Answers.
 Ask Phil

 Sue, generally speaking yes it is safe.
 Obviously pick a reputable tour company, independent travel is a much riskier prospect.
-Kigali has has and continues ... read more »almost 5 years ago
+Kigali has has and continues ... read more »about 5 years ago

 Hi Janet I like South Africa, amazing place, great people... but Jo'burg is not Brisbane (or Brugges).
 There are places which are best not to walk around.
-Th... read more »over 5 years ago
+Th... read more »almost 6 years ago